safing/portmaster/windows_kext/protocol/README.md

 # Protocol

-Defines protocol that communicates with `kext_interface` / Portmaster.
+Defines protocol that communicates with `kextinterface` / Portmaster.